Lorenz Hart

 Lorenz Milton Hart (May 2, 1895 – November 22, 1943) was an American lyricist and half of the Broadway songwriting team Rodgers and Hart.
-Some of his more famous lyrics include "Blue Moon", "The Lady Is a Tramp", "Manhattan", "Bewitched, Bothered and Bewildered", and "My Funny Valentine".
+Some of his more famous lyrics include "Blue Moon"; "The Lady Is a Tramp"; "Manhattan"; "Bewitched, Bothered and Bewildered"; and "My Funny Valentine".

 Life and career

 Hart was born in Harlem, New York City, the elder of two sons, to Jewish immigrant parents, Max M. and Frieda (Isenberg) Hart, of German background.
 Through his mother, he was a great-grandnephew of the German poet Heinrich Heine.
 His father, a business promoter, sent Hart and his brother to private schools.
 (His brother, Teddy Hart, also went into theatre and became a musical comedy star.
 Teddy Hart's wife, Dorothy Hart, wrote a biography of Lorenz Hart.)

-Hart received his early education from Columbia Grammar School and entered Columbia College in 1913, before switching to Columbia University School of Journalism, where he attended for two years.
+Hart received his early education from Columbia Grammar School and entered Columbia College in 1913 and graduated in 1918.
+From 1914 to 1916, he also spent two years at Columbia University School of Journalism.
 In 1919 a friend introduced him to Richard Rodgers, and the two joined forces to write songs for a series of amateur and student productions.

-By 1918, Hart was working for the Shubert brothers, partners in theatre, translating German plays songs into English.
+By 1918, Hart was working for the Shubert brothers, partners in theatre, translating German play songs into English.
 In 1919, his and Rodgers' song "Any Old Place With You" was included in the Broadway musical comedy A Lonely Romeo.
 In 1920, six of their songs were used in the musical comedy Poor Little Ritz Girl, which also had music by Sigmund Romberg.
 They were hired to write the score for the 1925 Theatre Guild production The Garrick Gaieties, the success of which brought them acclaim.

-Rodgers and Hart subsequently wrote the song and lyrics for 26 Broadway musicals during a partnership of more than 20 years that ended shortly before Hart's early death.
+Rodgers and Hart subsequently wrote the music and lyrics for 26 Broadway musicals during a partnership of more than 20 years that ended shortly before Hart's early death.
 Their "big four" were Babes in Arms, The Boys From Syracuse, Pal Joey, and On Your Toes.
 The Rodgers and Hart songs have been described as intimate and destined for long lives outside the theater.
 Many of their songs are standard repertoire for singers and jazz instrumentalists.
 Hart has been called "the expressive bard of the urban generation which matured during the interwar years".
 But the "encomiums suggest[ing] that Larry Hart was a poet" caused his friend and fellow writer Henry Myers to state otherwise.
 "Larry in particular was primarily a showman.
 If you can manage to examine his songs technically, and for the moment elude their spell, you will see that they are all meant to be acted, that they are part of a play.
 Larry was a playwright."